-The Lenzing Group is committed to the ecologically responsible production of fibers made from the renewable raw material wood grown in sustainably managed forests and plantations.
+The Lenzing Group is committed to the ecologically responsible production of fibers made from the renewable raw material of wood grown in sustainably managed forests and plantations.
 As an innovation leader, Lenzing partners with global textile and nonwoven manufacturers and drives many new technological developments.

 The Lenzing Group combines comprehensive expertise in operating pulp and biorefinery processes with decades of experience in three major fiber process technologies: